zackurben/zackurben.github.io/_posts/blog/2015-12-26-intro-to-redis-part-1.md

 for a queueing system, but its elegance lures me for every project.

 <br>
 [Redis](http://redis.io/) is an in-memory data store with a multitude of uses.
-It is used by everyone from Coinbase to Kickstarter to Alibaba, for more see [techstacks.io](http://techstacks.io/tech/redis).
+It is blazing fast and used by everyone from Coinbase to Kickstarter to Alibaba, for more see: [techstacks.io](http://techstacks.io/tech/redis).
 The general topic of Redis is quite large, so in the first part of this series, I am going to generally cover: `Keys`, `Strings`, `Lists`, and `Transactions`.
 Feel free to follow along in your terminal and get your feet wet with Redis!

 <br>
-It should be noted that the [Redis Documentation](http://redis.io/commands) is terrific, and even shows asymptotic time complexity (in big O) for each command, so you can judge whether or not a command is acceptable to use in your application.
+*It should be noted that the [Redis Documentation](http://redis.io/commands) is terrific, and even shows asymptotic time complexity (in big O) for each command, so you can judge whether or not a command is acceptable to use in your application.*

 <br>
 `Note: All redis commands can be used in lowercase, but I'll stay consistent with the documentation and use uppercase